The Digital Equipment Corporation PDP–7

 10.0Mb pdf

-PowerPoint presentation made by Professor Lefevre of The University of Oregon about the history and restoration of their PDP–7/A, now at the Living Computer Museum.
+PowerPoint presentation made by Professor Lefevre of The University of Oregon about the history and restoration of their PDP–7/A, now at the Living Computer Museum, as of July 2024 this site is offline.

 PDP–7 - DEC–388